 The timeframe for conversion (30 days) was something that Haute Ears defined; similarly, the action that constitutes a “conversion” was also something that Haute Ears defined.
 They could also pick a 90-day time frame and consider “conversion” to be someone providing their email to receive discounts and deals.

 Click-based conversions occur when a web user views an ad for Haute Ears on Google and clicks on the ad.
 If the web user then buys ear muffs within a 30-day frame, that counts as a click-based conversion.

 Again, the time frame conversion and the conversion event are defined by Haute Ears.
-Conversion events and timeframes are key decision a business makes for itself.
+Conversion events and timeframes are key decisions a business makes for itself.

 Using their website analytics tools, they were able to calculate that $500,000 in sales were linked to either view-based or click based ad conversions.

-Haute Ears has derived 55% of their revenue from interest-based advertising, which they consider to be a sale under the CCPA.
+Haute Ears has derived 55% of their revenue from interest-based advertising, which is considered sharing under the CCPA.
 Therefore, they must comply with the CCPA.